mjbieren/Differential_Expression_Charaphyceae/README.md

 We must do some TPM filtering before we can do differential expression analyses.
 Basically, this means we have to make sure we filter out the noise the noise (Low TPM). </br> For more detail, go to the Trinity documentation [Trinity Transcript Quantification](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity-Transcript-Quantification). </br>
 As a follow along guide (how we did it), go to [TPM Filtering](https://github.com/mjbieren/Differential_Expression_Charaphyceae/tree/main/Scripts/04_TPM_Filtering)

+## 6. TransDecoder
+After getting the new Trinity files (original and filtered TPM files) we continued with obtaining the proteins with [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki) ([Haas, BJ](https://github.com/TransDecoder/TransDecoder))
+1. Extracting the open reading frames with TransDecoder.LongOrfs
+3. Predict the likely coding region

+See [TransDecoder](https://github.com/mjbieren/Differential_Expression_Charaphyceae/tree/main/Scripts/05_Transdecoder) for a more in-depth overview of what we did.